neuralinternet/ni-compute/README.md

 - **Actions**:
   - Requests performance data (e.g., GPU type, memory) from miners.
   - Benchmarks or runs tasks to confirm advertised hardware.
-  - Updates scores that determine miners’ reward weights.
+  - Updates scores that determine miners' reward weights.
 - **Key Requirements**:
   - A registered wallet hotkey on the correct Bittensor subnet (netuid 27 for main, or netuid 15 for test).
   - Up-to-date code to ensure accurate scoring.